 NOTE: Clear the Alarm codes ONLY after the alarm codes are documented and problems repaired.
-A permanent record of the alarm codes remains stored in the datalogger memory for retrieval via DRU-II or SmartSpongeTM retriever software.
+A permanent record of the alarm codes remains stored in the datalogger memory for retrieval via DRU-II or SmartSponge retriever software.

-- 6. Enter trip ID information into controller using the keypad. - 7.
-Set the fresh air vent to the desired air exchange rate.
+- Enter trip ID information into the controller using the keypad. - 7.
+Set the fresh air vent (or Advanced Fresh Air Management system) to the desired air exchange rate.